KasunDA/small-package-freight-quote/README.md

 * When viewing the page normally (ending in /freightcalc/), the rates shown in the Quotes table are adjusted to with the `PERCENT_ADDITIONAL_CHARGE` and `MINIMUM_CHARGE`.
 	* To view the exact rate you are charged by the carrier(s), add "?admin=poopstick" to the end of the URL.
 	* The page will change to notify you that you are in "admin" mode.
+* You *must* use your live Easypost API key in get_quote.php to show your correct, negotiated rates with any discounts applied.
 * If you know that certain packages will set off an additional charge (oversized, not in cardboard box, etc.), you **must** manually adjust the js/script.js file to add the additional charge in.
 Do so by taking the array index from `DEFAULT_PACKAGES` of the specific package and change the `if` statement to return "true" on the package's index :
 	*